SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 ### State with the Maximum Alcoholic (ABV) Beer

-According to a post in a beer bloggers website, humans can only detect up to about 100 IBUs in beer^[https://www.ratebeer.com], as such any measurement above 100 is a waste as the human taste buds cannot experience the difference in bitterness.

 As per our analysis, Colorado has the maximum alcohol by volume of the beer at 0.128, followed by Kentucky with 0.125, Indiana with 0.120, and New York with 0.100.
 The lowest is Delaware with 0.055.